jitendranair/cetl/README.md

-#CETL:  A Chrome Extension to list/close tabs.
+#CETL:  A Chrome Extension to list and close tabs.
 * List tabs.
 * Allows to close a tab.